Understanding Cooling Time Optimization

 - Water channels inside for active cooling

-- Surface flatness critical (<0.1mm)
+- Surface flatness is a fixture-repeatability check

 6. Water Immersion (Quenching)